obfuscatedgeek/chatgpt-lets-talk/readme.md

 # ChatGPT - Let's talk

-A chrome extension  that adds the ability to voice with the ChatGPT using few keyboard shortcuts.
+A chrome extension  that adds the ability to voice chat with the ChatGPT using few keyboard shortcuts.

 &nbsp;
 &nbsp;

-### Ask questions using your microphone
+## Ask questions using your microphone
 To voice chat and ask questions to ChatGPT using your microphone, press the following combination of keys simultaneously

 ### **Windows**: `Alt + Shift + F`